AlekEagle/cumulonimbus-docs/src/api/user/file.md

 ## DELETE /user/files/all

-Bulk-delete all files owned by the authenticated user.
+Delete all files owned by the authenticated user.

 :::danger Dangerous Endpoint
 Calling this endpoint can result in a mass loss of data, and there is no conformation.
 Be careful!